fischermario/priqueue/README.md

     Priqueue *priqueue_popall(Priqueue *heap);

 Check if queue is empty.
-Returns 0 if queue is empty or -1 if queue is not empty.
+If the queue is empty, *priqueue_peek* returns 0 or -1 if the queue is not empty.

     int priqueue_isempty(Priqueue *);

+Get the node with maximum priority (head) without removing it from the queue.
+If the queue is empty, *priqueue_peek* returns NULL.

+    Node *priqueue_peek(Priqueue *);

 # ToDos